theme-next/theme-next.org/source/docs/getting-started/deployment/index.md

 <!-- tab Gitlab CI -->

-GitLab offers a continuous integration service and pages service that is similar to GitHub Pages.
+GitLab offers a continuous integration service and pages service.
 If you add a `.gitlab-ci.yml` file to the root directory of your repository, and configure your GitLab project to use a Runner, then each commit or push, triggers your CI pipeline.
 The `.gitlab-ci.yml` file tells the GitLab runner what to do.
 By default it runs a pipeline with three stages: build, test, and deploy.
 You don't need to use all three stages; stages with no jobs are simply ignored.
-And at the end, your websites will be published on GitLab Host.
+And at the end, your websites will be published on GitLab Host automatically.

 1. Add `.gitlab-ci.yml` to the root directory of your repository, and configure it.
     {% code lang:yml hexo/.gitlab-ci.yml %}